TedHusted/awake/awake.md/awake.md

 “Only almost! — I’ll have to tweak our settings,” jokes Heather.
 All three smile and sip from their champagne glasses together.

-A photographer taps his smart visor, asking for permission.
-Heather looks at Elena for approval, and then nods to the photographer, leaning into the couple for the click op.
+A photobot pauses in front of the threesome, waiting for permission.
+Heather looks at Elena for approval, and then nods to the bot, leaning into the couple for the click op.

 “Hey, speaking of Pulse,” says Heather, after the photographer scurries away, “my Association referrals suddenly improved quite a bit.
 Are you tweaking the algorithm?”